-- · Provide portables
+- Provide portables

-- · Build a new permanent building
+- Build a new permanent building

-- Demolish Building 12
+- Demolish the 1200 Building (State F.I.S.H.
+Building 12)

 - Construct a monument

 In the 2018-19 State budget the District received funding from a State security grant that the District used to fund \$6.2 million for security cameras and \$1.8 million on public announcement (PA) systems at schools.
 The District also entered into a \$19.8 million capital lease to implement additional PA systems and upgrade the District's radio communications system.
 In the 2019-20 State budget there is an additional \$4 million in State security grant funding that is included in this DEFP FY 2019-20 update that will be used to implement additional school security upgrades.
-In DEFP FY 2020-21 the District is expected to get an additional \$3.3 million in funding for security items from the funds allocated in the State grant.
-In addition the District is using Federal funding in the E-rate program to further improve its infrastructure to support security cameras.
+In DEFP FY 2020-21 the District is expected to get an additional \$3.4 million in funding for security items from the funds allocated in the State grant.
+In addition, the District is using Federal funding in the E-rate program to further improve its infrastructure to support security cameras.